ExchangeTF/etf/front-end/README.md

 ## Smart Contract Interaction

-The frontend interacts with the EXTF Smart Contract deployed on the XDC blockchain.
+The frontend interacts with the ExchangeTF Smart Contract deployed on the XDC blockchain.